MicrosoftDocs/ATADocs/ATPDocs/other-alerts.md

 1. Register the machine account as a domain controller (using domain admin rights).
 1. Perform replication (using the granted replication rights) over DRSUAPI and send changes to directory objects.

-In this [!INCLUDE [Product short](includes/product-short.md)] detection, a security alert is triggered when a machine in the network tries to register as a rogue domain controller.
+In this Defender for Identity detection, a security alert is triggered when a machine in the network tries to register as a rogue domain controller.

 **Learning period**: